AnyBody/tutorials/Muscle_modeling/lesson6.md

 message:

 ```
-NOTICE(OBJ1): MuscleDemo.6.any(103): ArmStudy.InverseDynamics: No muscles in the model.
+NOTICE(OBJ1): MuscleDemo.6.any(103): ArmStudy.InverseDynamics: No muscles or other recruited actuators in the model.
 ERROR(OBJ1): MuscleDemo.6.any(103): ArmStudy.InverseDynamics: No solution found: There are fewer unknown forces (muscles and reactions) than dynamic equations.
 ```